tinuzz/wp-plugin-trackserver/readme.txt

 = v4.0.1 =
 Release date: 23 February 2018

+IMPORTANT BUGFIX: If you did a fresh install of v4.0, a column was missing from a database table, causing location updates and GPX file uploads to fail.
+This release adds the column if it is missing.
+Upgrades from 3.0 to 4.0 are not affected by this bug (but should still update).

 Fixed:
 * Updated Lithuanian translation.
 Thanks, Dainius Kaupaitis.
 * Add title to the overlay for viewing geofences.